 Information that we provide

-We provide a suite of information to help shippers balance their inputs and outputs.
-This information is available on our website and is known as Market Information Provision Initiative (MIPI).
+We provide a suite of information to help shippers balance their inputs and outputs which assists with their commercial decision making.
+This information is available on our website.
 The main information items we provide are summarised below.

 Demand forecasts